 Christmas lights are everywhere this time of year.
 Driving through neighborhoods to admire the creative and sometimes over the top Christmas displays is one of our favorite traditions.
-Every so often, we’ll come across a truly awesome display of lights encompassing the house, yard, and every single tree.
-On the other hand, there are always a few truly “unique” displays that earn a gentle comment from my wife, Anne, like, “Now that one there is really over the top!”
-My response is often, “Yeah, bless their hearts.”
-(For the non-Southerner, that translates to, “You know it really is pitiful looking, isn’t it?”)
+It’s fun when we come across a truly awesome display of lights encompassing the house, yard, and every single tree.

 Even God got in on the original light show, sending a host of angels to announce this momentous birth and dazzle the night sky before a field of stunned shepherds.
 And then there was the star over Bethlehem that the wise men followed in hopes of finding this prophesied Messiah or future king.